Interested in becoming an ICV?

 The training programme is made up of practical and theoretical exercises covering all aspects of custody visiting and is complemented by a set of guidelines and the basic principles of the PACE.
 Further training sessions will be arranged locally to keep you informed on new developments and to share experiences.

 Once appointed you will complete a probationary period of approximately six months.
 During this time you will have made at least twelve visits.
 On completion of your probation your appointment is made, which is subject to review and renewal for a set period.
 All of your initial visits are completed with the full support of an experienced visitor and you will aim to carry out two per month.
-Further training will take place during your time as an ICV including mandatory equality, diversity and human rights training, which will include information regarding the general duty on public sector organisations and the Human Rights Act of 1989.
+Further training will take place during your time as an ICV including mandatory equality, diversity and human rights training, which will include information regarding the general duty on public sector organisations and the Human Rights Legislation.